brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Magic-Item-123-Ammunition"></a>+1/+2/+3 Ammunition (Uncommon/Rare/Very Rare)

-These are single use, making them considerably less useful than a magic bow, but they have a few benefits.
+These are single-use, making them considerably less useful than a magic bow, but they have a few benefits.
 One is that the damage can be stacked, giving a bonus of up to +6, which is, frankly, insane.
 The second note is for DMs.
 If you want to give characters a temporary bonus for a single tough encounter, this is a great way to do it.
 You may regret giving them that +3 longbow, but giving them a few +3 arrows can really make for an epic moment in a big boss fight.

 ### <a name="Magic-Item-Ammunition-of-Walloping"></a>Ammunition of Walloping (Common)